-The summer school programme covers every aspect of CCS and aims to present the most recent information available in each field.
+The Summer School programme covers every aspect of CCS and aims to present the most recent information available in each field.
 The topics covered include:

-- Transport of CO2
+- Industrial uses of CO2

 - Costs and economic potential of CCS

-For more information on each event, please follow the links below
+For more information on each event, please follow the links below: